juandsierra82/JuanSierra_WebCodeChallenge/README.md

 ## To Deploy:

+npm install and bower install:

+client dependencies angular, jquery, ionic server morgan, nodemon, express, bodyparser

 run  nodemon index.js in the command line running node

-go to localhost:3000/ and the app should run in page load.
+go to localhost:8000/ and the app should run in page load.

+Alternatively, you may load the views directly from redditWebApp/www/index.html

 ## Build & development